tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/87_generated_asbuilt_inf_files.md

 `<TS> ACPI|Filename.acpi <EOL>`

-For a Binary or raw binary file, the entry may use either of the the following two formats:
+For a Binary or raw binary file, the entry may use either of the following two formats:

 ```